katlund/BlockStab/README.md

 ### New plot customization features

-`test_roadmap.m` demonstrates how to use subroutines `gen_plots.m` and `mod_run_data.m` to plot subsets of a previous run, without re-running the tests.
+`test_roadmap.m` demonstrates how to use subroutines `gen_kappa_plots.m` and `mod_run_data.m` to plot subsets of a previous run, without re-running the tests.
 This can be beneficial when running a huge panel of tests that are not easily displayed on the same axis.
 (Indeed, choosing colors and symbols for making lines legible is nontrivial.)
 We used this feature in [Carson, et al. 2024 B](TBD) to study a progression of method modifications.

 ## Documentation